ExaDigiT/RAPS/README.md

     # Adastra MI250
     python main.py --system adastraMI250 -f AdastaJobsMI250_15days.parquet

+## Perform Network Simulation

+Lassen is one of the few datasets that has networking data.
+See `raps/dataloaders/lassen.py` for how to get the datasets.
+To run a network simulation, use the following command:

+    python main.py -f ~/data/lassen/Lassen-Supercomputer-Job-Dataset --system lassen --reschedule poisson -t 1h -d

 ## Snapshot of extracted workload data

 To reduce the expense of extracting the needed data from the telemetry parquet files,